Getting Started with Hyaline

 Create a hyaline.yml

 file in your project root.
-Here’s a basic configuration for a typical project that has a locally checked-out git repo and main
+Here’s basic configuration to extract documentation from a typical project that has a locally checked-out git repo and main

 branch: